16 of the world’s most endangered animals

 North Atlantic right whales

-How many right whales are left?
-There are only about 340 North Atlantic right whales left, including only 70 calving females.
-The North Atlantic right whale is one of the world’s most endangered large whale species.
+There are only about 350 North Atlantic right whales left, including only 70 calving-age females.
+The North Atlantic right whale is one of the world’s most endangered whale species.

 Vaquitas

-How many vaquitas are left?
+The vaquita are a small species of porpoise that lives in a very limited range in the Gulf of California, off the coast of Mexico.
 There are only 18 estimated vaquitas remaining.
-Vaquitas are a species of porpoise and live in a very limited range in the Gulf of California, off the coast of Mexico.
-They are the smallest species of the cetaceans, the order that includes whales, dolphins, and porpoises.
+They are the smallest species of cetaceans, the group that includes whales, dolphins, and porpoises.

 Pangolins